mdamian322/calculator/README.md

 Launches Cypress so you can run the automated tests

+**NOTE:** You have to have the app running in order to run these tests, so make sure you have done `yarn start` in a separate terminal tab/window before doing this.

 ## Challenge: Add additional tests
 I would love for you to add additional tests for practice!
 Feel free to make a Pull Request (PR) with any tests you add and I'll be more than happy to take a look or answer any questions!